 The clip is accompanied by Hisohkah’s “School Rooftop”, a track commonly found on lofi and chillhop playlists.
 Its melancholic sound helps to amplify the sense of nostalgia: “It gives off more of a sad, longing, and sentimental feel, which is what I was going for – to make the viewer happy yet longing for something at the same time,” says @valiumdreams.

-In his 2014 essay collection Ghosts of My Life, British cultural theorist Mark Fisher writes about the “slow cancellation of the future,” or the inability to see the world in a way different from how it already is.
-For Fisher, this meant envisioning a world separate from capitalism, a byproduct of which is the inclination towards nostalgia in popular culture and the endless regurgitation of old styles.
-Examples of this phenomena are far-reaching, from cottagecore and goblincore’s fascination with bucolic, pre-internet lifestyles to the return of emo and scene kid subcultures; the romanticisation of past eras in contemporary pop music and the retro sheen of Netflix dramas like Sex Education and I Am Not Okay, which place modern characters in pre-modern worlds.
+In his 2014 essay collection Ghosts of My Life, British cultural theorist Mark Fisher writes about the “slow cancellation of the future,” or the inability to see the world as removed from neoliberalist powers that be.
+A byproduct of this is the inclination towards nostalgia in popular culture and the endless regurgitation of old styles.
+Examples of this phenomena are far-reaching, from cottagecore and goblincore’s fascination with bucolic, pre-internet lifestyles to the return of emo and scene kid subcultures; the romanticisation of past eras in contemporary pop music and the retro sheen of Netflix dramas like Sex Education and I Am Not Okay, where modern characters exist in seemingly pre-modern worlds.
 Netflix is “creating a space where the past never dies,” The Atlantic’s Sophie Gilbert observed last year, with new shows “formed out of pieces of relics, liberated from the burden of having to say much that’s new at all.”

 Similarly, liminal worlds hint at what Fisher referred to as a nostalgia for lost futures.
 By excavating artefacts from the past, we can cushion ourselves from the harsh realities of the present, providing a much-needed respite from the neverending flux of neoliberal ideologies and post-capitalist enterprises.
 Not to mention apps like TikTok that overwhelm us with new information a million miles a minute, and which are, themselves, geared towards audiences who are too young to remember otherwise.